Professor

 My paper "The

-indexical Character of epistemic modality'' is now published on-line in Linguistics
+indexical Character of epistemic modality'' was published in 2023 in Linguistics

 and Philosophy.